 History of Zoological Survey of India

-.
+The Zoological Survey of India came into existence in the year 1875, inside the Zoological Section of the Indian Museum in the city of Kolkata.
 Alfred William Alcock had asserted about the establishment of ZSI.
 Training programmes, workshops and regular conferences are organised by the ZSI frequently.
 The Survey consists of its own journals for the purpose of publishing the outcome of the research activities.

-of Bengal.
+During the initial days of its inception, Zoological Survey of India boasts of an ancient zoological collection which belonged to the museum of the Asiatic Society of Bengal.
 This happened between the years 1814 to 1875.
 Later, these belongings were transferred to the Zoological Section of the Indian Museum between 1875 and 1916.

 Objectives of Zoological Survey of India